Tech Solutions for Small Businesses · · 34 min read

 Understanding LLC Taxation: How LLCs Are Taxed and What It Means for Your Business

 Let’s look at how this plays out in real life.
 Imagine a small business owner using the QBID to sharpen their tax strategy, making sure to report their income accurately to avoid any IRS headaches.
-Plus, with recent tax law changes - like the QBID becoming permanent and the increase in Section 179 deduction limits - there are some great chances for tax-smart growth.
+Plus, with recent changes - like the QBID becoming permanent and the increase in Section 179 deduction limits - there are some great chances for tax-smart growth.
 This means businesses can deduct the full cost of qualifying equipment in the year they buy it.
 How cool is that?

 LLC Tax Rates Explained: Key Figures Every Business Owner Should Know